 But this entails introducing smarter ways to synthesize insights from consumer data in all forms with AI technology.
-To do this, we applied unsupervised machine learning techniques to the Coca-Coke platform, so S&I Connect can draw inferences from data, based on our out-of-the-box Market Logic knowledge graph, which understands fundamental relationships for insights-driven marketing actions.
+To do this, we applied unsupervised machine learning techniques to the Coca-Cola platform, so S&I Connect can draw inferences from data, based on our out-of-the-box Market Logic knowledge graph, which understands fundamental relationships for insights-driven marketing actions.

 On top of this, we layered supervised learning, to teach the machine business concepts that are unique to Coca-Cola, such as purchase triggers, usage occasions and emotional associations.

-For insights professionals at Coca Cola, the effectiveness of AI can only be assessed by the insights it produces.
+For insights professionals at Coca-Cola, the effectiveness of AI can only be assessed by the insights it produces.
 Begoña explained that results can be grouped into three types of insights: